-- Increasing significantly the percentage of college-age Virginians enrolling in institutions of higher education and attaining degrees or workforce credentials.
-Continuing aggressive expansion of the number of high quality certificate programs and associate, bachelors, and graduate degrees awarded in an effort to prepare more Virginia residents to be employed in the diverse knowledge-based economy. - Encouraging the creation of high-quality internship experiences (preferably paid) for college students.
-College graduates with real-world job experience are at a significant advantage when launching their careers. - Targeting new degrees in high income, high demand job sectors.
-Virginia's economy will depend on increasing the number of workers able to take on jobs in high demand fields of technology, engineering, science and math, and in areas experiencing shortages, like healthcare, which is particularly important in Loudoun County. - Expanding career-specific training at community colleges.
-The Chamber has long supported public and private efforts in job-specific training and believes this unique resource should be expanded and enhanced through increased and more consistent state funding and expanded access to certification programs, increased funding for financial aid for those students seeking industry certifications, matching state funding to encourage the private-sector to partner with the community college system to train workers, and an education effort to increase awareness of job opportunities for students achieving industry certifications.
-Accordingly, the Chamber supports preserving the state funding identified to support the Commonwealth's Workforce Credentials Initiative.
+The Chamber has long supported public and private efforts in job-specific, real-world training and believes this unique resource should be expanded and enhanced through increased and more consistent state funding and expanded access to certification programs, increased funding for financial aid for those students seeking industry certifications, matching state funding to encourage the private-sector to partner with the community college system to train workers, and an education effort to increase awareness of job opportunities for students achieving industry certifications.
 Further, the Chamber strongly supports efforts to increase the number of students graduating, transferring to four-year institutions, and/or receiving workforce credentials, with particular emphasis on industry certifications and other credentials that provide a pathway to high-wage, high skilled jobs.
 To the extent that these ventures could be offered at four-year colleges and universities the Chamber supports that as well.